viky-ai/website/guides/getting-started/index.md

 <aside class="primary">
   <p>
     You can add a <strong>Readme</strong> in this <strong>Overview</strong> section.
 This is particularly useful to add a description of the purpose of your agent, and some examples of what it will be able to do.
 For this tutorial, copy/paste the purpose of the tutorial in the <strong>Readme</strong> section.
-Add the following examples of french postal addresses as an illustration (it will serve also as unitary tests during the agent creation).
+Add the following examples of French postal addresses as an illustration (it will serve also as unitary tests during the agent creation).
 Examples should be as representative as possible.
   </p>
   <ul>
     <li>12 avenue de Flandres 75019 Paris</li>